 “If you sign a player, you have to know as much as possible about them.
 It’s easy to find a good football player, but learning about him as a person is not so easy.
 Players are often surprised when I meet them that we don’t talk at all about football.”

 Klopp’s Liverpool squad is packed full of humble, hard-working individuals who are willing to sacrifice themselves for the good of the team.
 There are also players who appear to be natural born leaders, such as Virgil van Dijk and Jordan Henderson.
 Having just a few of these types of personalities should be enough to ensure that high standards are maintained on a daily basis.
-The coach cannot monitor every interaction and so the natural leaders act as cultural enforcers, constantly reiterating important messages and setting an example for the rest to follow.
-Mikel Arteta spoke about this effect.
+The coach cannot monitor every interaction and so the natural leaders act as ‘cultural enforcers’, constantly reiterating important messages and setting an example for the rest to follow.
+Former Manchester United captain Rio Ferdinand spoke about this idea in relation to Sir Alex Ferguson.

 When players begin to enforce certain behavioural and tactical principles themselves, that’s when coaches can be sure that they have successfully implemented a winning culture.
 Having an environment where players are held accountable by each other, and where anyone who lets their standards slip will be called out, should help to achieve sustainable success.
 Ajax head coach Erik ten Hag spoke about how he notices this kind of standard setting occurring among players during training sessions.